SECTION 1: Name

-The officers of each chapter shall be president, vice president, secretary, treasurer and advisor.
+The officers of each collegiate chapter shall be president, vice president, secretary, treasurer, and advisor.
 All officers shall be elected by the chapter in accordance with local bylaws.
 An officer shall be eligible for reelection or reappointment.
 A collegiate chapter may designate additional officers as deemed necessary.
-Chapter officers shall be installed in accordance with the Order of Omega constitution and bylaws.
+Chapter officers shall be installed in accordance with Order of Omega Constitution and Bylaws.

 The advisor shall be nominated from among the faculty and staff of the institution.

 Any member found responsible of conduct unbecoming of Order of Omega shall be deprived of membership and required to surrender the pin and certificate.
 Written notification shall be sent to the individual in question and the Executive Office.
-A three-fourths (3/4) vote of the active members of the local chapter is required to deprive an individual of membership and shall be subject to review by the Executive Council before it shall be made finally effective.
+A three-fourths (3/4) vote of the active members of the local chapters is required to deprive an individual and shall be subject to review by the Board of Directors before it shall be made finally effective.

 Resignation or expulsion from a fraternal organization may subject one to termination of membership in Order of Omega.
-Such termination may be subject to review by the Executive Council before it shall be made finally effective.
+Such termination may be subject to review by the Board of Directors before it shall be made finally effective.

-The Executive Council shall be empowered to pass, repeal or modify bylaws relating to the mode of procedure with reference to initiation, installation, extension, general policy and all other matters of a similar character not expressly provided for in this Constitution.
-These restrictions shall not be construed as limiting in any way the action of the Executive Council in emergency cases.
+The Board of Directors shall be empowered to pass, repeal, or modify bylaws relating to the mode of procedure with reference to initiation, installation, extension, general policy, and all other matters of similar character not expressly provided for in this Constitution.
+These restrictions shall not be construed as limiting in any way the actions of the Board of Directors in emergency cases.

-Any amendment to this Constitution shall require an affirmative vote of three-fourths (3/4) of the combined votes of the Executive Council and of the active chapters secured by mail vote within two months after its submission.
+Any amendment to this Constitution shall require an affirmative vote of three-fourths (3/4) of the combined votes of the Board of Directors and of the active chapters secured by mail vote within two months after its submission.

-a.
-The Board of Directors and the Executive Officers shall have a joint meeting at least once a year.
-To constitute an official meeting, two-thirds (2/3) of the members of the Executive Council must be in attendance.
-All of the organization’s members are eligible to attend the annual meeting.
+The Board of Directors shall have a joint meeting at least once a year.
+To constitute an official meeting, two-thirds (2/3) of the Board of Directors must be in attendance.
+All of the organization’s members are eligible to attend the meeting.

-b.
-The Executive Council may meet more often to conduct business of the organization.
+The Board of Directors may meet more often to conduct business of the organization.

-b.
-The Executive Director shall provide a report of activities at the annual meeting and as required by the Executive Council.
+The Executive Director shall provide a report of activities at the annual meeting.

-b.
 Each local chapter shall decide if it is to have local dues and how much they will be.
 Local dues should be minimal and not place a financial hardship on members.

-The current edition of Robert’s Rules of Order shall be the standard for conducting meetings.
+The current edition of Robert’s Rules of Order shall be the standard for conducting the meeting.

-Any amendment to these Bylaws shall require an affirmative vote of two-thirds (2/3) of the combined votes of the Executive Council and of the active chapters secured by mail vote within two months after its submission.
+Any amendment to these Bylaws shall require an affirmative vote of two-thirds (2/3) of the combined votes of the Board of Directors and of the active chapters secured by mail vote within two months after its submission.